t-shain/synth-script/README.md

 **Get a string from a website that a user gives.**
 A user is able to enter a string into the text box on the website.
 Our website allows for added effects depending on what the user enters, such as ! and ... adding a more upbeat and softer effect to the output, respectively.
+The string is then converted into JavaScript and displayed back to the user, and then is put through our algorithm.
+The user is also able to choose the key, instrument, and mode of the desired WAV file.

 ### 2. Algorithm
+**The algorithm in MidiCreate.py is applied to the string.**
-string is put into a custom algorithm that turns it into a midi file.
-The algorithm uses the vowels, spaces, punctuation, and string length to determine how to create the midi file.
+The string is put into a custom algorithm (MidiCreate.py).
+The algorithm uses the vowels, spaces, punctuation, string length, and the user-inputted choices of key, instrument, and mode to determine how to create the MIDI file.

-Some things to note.
-- Midi files use integers to represent notes on a piano scale. the value `60` is the middle C of the keyboard (C3).
-- The plan is to use a the starting vowel to creat a scale of notes major or minor that can be played.

 ### 3. Audio file
-midi file is turned into an audio file
+After the algorithm is finished, it exists as a MIDI file.
+Because MIDIs are not actual audio files, one more conversion needs to happen, that being the conversion from MIDI to WAV.
+This happens in fluidPlay.sh.

 ### 4. Output
-audio file is played by the website locally.
+Finally, the fully converted WAV is returned to the user as a fully playable website element.

 ## Target market: